 Uruguay360 captures the interests, traditions of vibrant Uruguayan natives which nourish the country's voluminous culture and preserve its rich traditions.
 Although the second smallest country in South America, Uruguay boasts an abundance of natural beauty and unique cultural expressions.

 Explore the rural roots and traditions which remain important to the national identity since colonial times by meeting the cattle ranchers, winegrape growers and pastoral farmers who have famously preserved gaucho traditions for generations before them.
-Meet the few lasting indigenous peoples of Uruguay's nomadic tribes, the political figureheads who influence the progressive, ever-evolving society.
+Meet the political figureheads who influence the progressive, ever-evolving society.
 Experience Uruguay like never before and encounter the day-to-day lives, interests, and values of its peoples.

 COMING SOON TO CORE